nolan-3/Latin-Poetry-Generator/README.md

 # Latin-Poetry-Generator
-Using a codebook where each half-line of Latin poetry represents a letter, generates a poem from a string input
 # Available *[here](http://nolan3.pythonanywhere.com/)*
+Website created using Python and Flask
+Uses a codebook called Steganometrographia which was written in 1750 by Melchia Ulchen Each half-line of Latin poetry represents a letter, so for each letter input a half line of poetry is generated.